fnuecke/lama/README.md

 [LAMA - Location Aware Movement API][forum post]
 ====================================

 This API provides *persistent* position and facing awareness for [ComputerCraft][] [turtles][].
 You can query a turtle's position and facing at any time, and it will not 'desynchronize' if the turtle is unloaded (game quit / chunk unloaded) while it moves.
-To achieve this, it offers replacements for the default turtle movement functions, i.e. for `turtle.forward()`, `turtle.back()`, `turtle.up()`, `turtle.down()`, `turtle.turnLeft()` and `turtle.turnRight()`.
+To achieve this, it offers replacements for the default turtle movement functions, i.e. for `turtle.forward()`, `turtle.back()`, `turtle.up()`, `turtle.down()`, `turtle.turnLeft()` and `turtle.turnRight()`, as well as one for refueling, i.e. for `turtle.refuel()`.
 It also provides a few more high level movement functions to travel multiple blocks, as well as a waypoint system to store coordinates and refer to them by name.

 With this API you can write *resumable* programs that make decisions based on the turtle's position.
 For example, saving the following program as the `startup` file will make the turtle run in circles until it runs out of fuel (precondition: turtle starts at `x = 0, y = 0`).
 It will not leave its track even if the turtle is forcibly shut down at any point.